3 Catalysts to Speed Up the Readiness to Measure Performanceby Stacey Barr |

-Just because you think performance measurement is the duck’s guts, that it’s the best thing since sliced bread, that it’s answer to your company’s woes, doesn’t mean you can expect everyone else to see it the same way.
+Just because you think performance measurement is the duck’s guts, the best thing since sliced bread, the answer to your company’s woes, doesn’t mean you can expect everyone else to see it the same way.

 If you jump in too quickly, you will almost certainly do more harm than good.
 That’s because performance measurement is a change, and generally people don’t like change.
 When forced or cajoled into changing, people won’t give their hearts and minds to it.
 Thusly, it won’t be done well.

 It’s far more fruitful to wait until they see and feel the need for change; when changing becomes the only option they want to choose.

 There are a few catalysts that can speed up how ready your organisation or company is to take performance measurement seriously.
 These will eventually come along on their own.
 But you can influence how quickly a catalyst comes along, or you can reframe as a catalyst something that’s already happening.

 Catalyst #1: Burning Platform

 There is a performance problem that qualifies as a “burning platform”.

 A burning platform, like a melting iceberg, is a threat that creates a sense of urgency.
 Being outsourced or downsized, or losing major customers to competitors, or big budget cuts are all examples of challenges that can only be met by improving performance.

 A performance problem that needs fixing needs good information in the form of performance measures, to define, diagnose and monitor performance in support of fixing that problem.